Whichever you choose, you know you'll regret it later.note

 - Fighter: The Mighty Glacier.
 A physical powerhouse of prodigious strength, the fighter solves problems by dicing or smashing them to bits with weapons.
-These include swords, axes, bludgeons, flails, Swordchucks, and the occasional spear or halberd, but not much in the way of ranged weapons.
-He usually has the best armor as well, making him an effective Meat Shield.
+These include swords, axes, bludgeons, flails, and the occasional spear or halberd, but not much in the way of ranged weapons.
+He usually has the best armor as well, making him an effective tank.

 Likely, there will be builds that allow the player to mix and match elements of the three paths, but usually, it boils down to strength, stealth, and sorcery.